temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 The response from `icanhazip.com` is plain-text, and it includes a newline, so you trim off the newline character before returning the result.

 Notice that there's no error-handling code in this function.
-When you build your Workflow, you''ll use Temporal's Activity Retry policies to retry this code automatically if there's an error.
+When you build your Workflow, you'll use Temporal's Activity Retry policies to retry this code automatically if there's an error.

 Now add the second Activity that accepts an IP address and retrieves location data.
 In `src/activities.ts`, add the following code to define it: